-iPhone/iPad and Mac OS X allows you to create public calendars out of the Calendar app on your device.
+iPhone/iPad and Mac OS X allow you to create public calendars out of the Calendar app on your device.

-- Now, tap on Calendars from the top-right
+Step #2.
+Now, tap on Calendars from the top-right.

 Alternatively, you can also share calendars that have already been created.
 To do this: